IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/workshop-environment-details.md

 Provide this information to support team if you are having issues with any environments during your workshop so that they can provide investigate the issue quickly.

-### Support

-All inquiries and Support for Workshop Manager use slack channel [#itz-workshop-support](https://ibm-techzone.slack.com/archives/CTA2MV9AM)